What’s New

 2) Honden Main Hall 本殿

-Once you’ve soaked in enough of the rocky wall of wonder, continue down the same straight path, passing through another wooden gate to reach a flight of stairs.
+Continue down the straight path, passing through another wooden gate to reach a flight of stairs.

-It is a rather long and steep climb, but rest assured it’s worth it, as you’ll realize just by looking up.
+It is a rather steep climb, but rest assured it’s worth it, as you’ll realize just by looking up.

-The main hall awaits you at the end of the climb
+The main hall awaits you at the top

-Awaiting you at the top is the temple’s main hall, and more importantly for the purposes of this article, the author’s favorite viewpoint of Natadera.
+Awaiting you at the top is the temple’s main hall, and the author’s favorite viewpoint of Natadera.
 So be sure to stop and soak in the view from the hall balcony.

 The author’s favorite view from the main hall balcony

-For the uninitiated, Natadera’s main hall is where you get to undergo a special ritual… of rebirth!
+For the uninitiated, the main hall is also where you get to undergo a special ritual… of rebirth!

-At the back of the hall is actually a natural cave, and caves are seen to symbolize a mother’s womb in Japanese spiritual belief.
-So walking through the cave is like going through a cycle of rebirth, and purifying yourself of sins!
+At the back of the hall is actually a natural cave, and caves are thought to symbolize a mother’s womb in Japanese spiritual belief.
+So walking through the cave is like going through a cycle of rebirth, and getting a fresh start!

 3) Fugetsukyo Bridge 楓月橋

-After your rebirth, pass through the narrow passageway on the left, and follow the stone path for awhile, which will take you by another pond.
+After your rebirth, pass through the narrow passageway on the left, and follow the stone path, which will take you by another pond.
 There aren’t much autumn colors around the pond itself, but right by it is actually where one of our favorite trees in Natadera is.

 The author’s favorite tree, greeting you right before the pond

-Past the pond, a pagoda marks the way to a charming red bridge surrounded by charming red trees.
+Past the pond, a pagoda marks the way to a charming red bridge.

 The bridge is especially beautiful in the rain

-While you’re admiring the foliage, don’t forget to also look out for a little carpenter monkey hard at work! (a stone monkey, not a live one!)
+While you’re admiring the surrounding foliage, do also look out for the bridge’s little carpenter monkey, hard at work! (we mean a stone monkey, not a live one :P)

 4) Observation Deck